-Auction protocol.
-The actual choice of the auction protocol can depend on many factors.
+Auction protocol The actual choice of the auction protocol can depend on many factors.
 In this paper, we focus on the single-bid sealed auction, being a communication-efficient auction.
 With this procedure, each supplier submits a single sealed bid for a particular consumer.
-The CMA allocates the available positions to the highest bidders, where the first position is allocated to the highest bidder, the second position to the second highest bidder, and so on.
-In some environments the ranking is not important, whereas in other cases the profits for the supplier depend on the position obtained.
-For this reason, the choice payment of payment scheme matters, and is discussed below.
+The CMA allocates the first position in the list to the highest bidder, the second position to the next highest bidder, and so on.
 Note that, since the CMA executes the auction for each arriving consumer, suppliers losing an auction could increase their bid in the next auction for a similar consumer.

-Payment procedure.
-A payment procedure specifies what should be charged and when.
+Payment procedure A payment procedure specifies what should be charged and when.
 Several different payment schemes are possible for various auction procedures.
 In the Vickrey auction, the winner pays the price of the second-highest bid.
-This is a prominent and widely-used auction type, which has been shown to be efficient for independent valuations of the item [Vickrey 1961; Dasgupta and Maskin 2000; Varian 1995].
-The auction is also robust, since revealing ones true preferences is the dominant strategy in case of independent valuations.
+This is a prominent and widely-used auction type, which has been shown to be efficient for independent valuations of the item [22; 23; 24].
+The auction is also robust, since revealing ones true preferences is the dominant strategy.
 In this paper, we focus on an extension of the Vickrey auction where winners pay the (N+1) price, where N is the number of items (here banners).
-This is an instance of the generalized Vickrey auction [Varian 1995], which has the same auction characteristics as above.
+This is an instance of the generalized Vickrey auction [24], which has the same auction characteristics as above.